arex123/takaneek/css/grid/readme.md

 # Explicit vs implicit grids

-grids cells that we define are explicit grids and the section of grid that remains which gets automatically aligned down are implicit grids
+grids cells that we define using grid-template-rows/columns are explicit grids and the section of grid that remains which gets automatically aligned down are implicit grids

 properties of implicit grids: